zipvilization/Zipvilization/world/solumtools/index.md

 Reading is not writing.

-Observation is not execution.
+Translation is not execution.

-Analytics is not governance.
+Observation is not governance.

-Visualization is not ownership.
+Representation is not ownership.

-The tool is useful precisely because its outputs can be traced back to public state and explicit rules.
+SolumTools is useful precisely because its outputs can be traced back to measurable state and explicit rules.

-> **Canonical rule before derived signal.**
+> **Canonical rule before derived state.**
+>
-> **Derived signal before interpretation.**
+> **Derived state before representation.**
+>
-> **Interpretation before narrative.**
+> **Representation before narrative.**

 Never the reverse.

 ---

-# Deterministic Signals
+# Deterministic Translation

-A SolumTools signal should be reproducible.
+A SolumTools result should be reproducible.

 If two independent systems read the same canonical inputs and apply the same canonical rules, they should reach the same deterministic result.